 Always backup your WordPress site and data before installing a new WordPress plugin!

-If you don’t want to back up your files manually, then consider using professional support services, or use a WordPress backup plugin.
+If you don’t want to do site backups, then get professional assistance, or use a WordPress backup plugin.

-You can learn more about a WordPress backup plugin that can fully automate your site backups here:
+You can learn more about a WordPress backup plugin that can automate your backup process here:

 To install the plugin, log into your WordPress site and click on Plugins > Add New …